PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 store remains exactly 128 IDs and 128 owners.
 No real-model conversion was repeated because this checkpoint is a straight-line ownership extraction with direct state, schema, order, boundary, and result-identity coverage.

+## Pre-terminal affine/Slice/SPP composite characterization

+The refreshed AST inventory found 61 remaining unconsumed underscore-prefixed lowerer assignments.
+The earlier late-layout tail was not selected because it still crosses an optional fanout guard and a lowerer-local indexed final convergence helper rather than two pass-module-owned children.
+The first smallest fully pass-owned adjacent pair is the existing pre-terminal cleanup composite followed by the existing terminal affine/Slice/SPP composite.

+Both children receive the exact same `shared_model_ir_pass_context`.
+Their raw results are nested tuples with fixed lengths five and three.
+The proposed owner must return both child tuples unchanged and in source order.
+It must not absorb the preceding optional late-binary layout-recovery reconciliation guard or the following terminal QKV shape/attention composite.

+`tests/test_flatbuffer_direct_pre_terminal_affine_slice_spp_orchestration.py`
+fixes direct source adjacency, shared-context arguments, complete empty-model schemas, absence of consumers, and both outer boundaries.
+Its only strict expected failure requires one new shared-context owner and replacement of only the two observation-only lowerer locals.

+The affected inventory exposed eight stale structural expectations left by the already-implemented terminal QKV and terminal layout/shape composites.
+They still expected the removed direct QKV Shape-extract result or direct late Shape-extract route.
+The tests now follow those unchanged operations through their current owners; production and route counts did not change.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.57s` focused and
+`512 passed, 1 xfailed in 19.94s` across pre-terminal, affine, Slice/Pad,
+SPP, QKV, late-binary recovery, shared-context, terminal-validation, architecture, and phase-store contracts.
+Production, public behavior, dependency boundaries, and the exactly 128-ID/128-owner store remain unchanged.